Why You Don’t Know What You Want in Your Relationship Anymore

 By the time you respond, you are no longer starting from a clear preference.
 Your answer has already been adjusted to keep things smooth between you.

-If expressing a preference has previously led to friction or a difficult-to-manage shift in mood, you learn.
+If expressing a preference has previously led to friction or a mood change that is hard to manage, you learn.
 It is easier to align early than to deal with what might follow.

 How You Stop Checking What You Actually Want